PostHog/docs/docs/upgrading-posthog.md

 ## Upgrading from before 1.0.11?

 PostHog is now using Redis with a worker to process events and other background tasks.
-If you're getting a "REDIS_URL is required" error, you'll need to setup a redis server and run the worker process.
+If you're getting a "REDIS_URL is required" error or you see "Configuration Error" in the interface, you'll need to setup a redis server and run the worker process.

-### Heroku

-You can upgrade Heroku as per normal.
-It should automatically provision a free Redis instance and set up a worker.
-However, you might still have to manually provision a worker Dyno by going to "Resources".

-### Docker-compose
+For Heroku deployments, a new Heroku Redis addon should be enabled automatically with the free plan.
+We recommend to switch to at least the first paid plan (premium-0) to enable [persistence](https://devcenter.heroku.com/articles/heroku-redis#persistence) and protect yourself against data loss.
+You will also see a new dyno type `worker`, which may or may not be deployed automatically.
+You will need to deploy at least one `worker` dyno for the background tasks to work.

 If you're using a docker-compose file, either pull the latest version from master, or add the following to your docker-compose file: